 Mondo Grass Information

 Mondo grass can tolerate almost anything, including deer, but fails without adequate moisture.
 What is mondo grass?
-It is not a true grass but does have strappy leaves and a clumping habit.
+It is not a true grass, but it does have strappy leaves and a clumping habit.
 In summer it brightens up the area with lavender or white flowers that develop into glossy black fruit.